The principle of least privilege and why it’s important

 Keep track of individual actions

 Track and monitor access to your sensitive assets, such as employee records and customer data.
-That enables you to detect unusual activity and establish accountability.
+That enables detection of unusual activity and anomalies, as well as ensures individual accountability.

-Conducting regular audits and re-certification campaigns help to keep user privileges at correct levels.
-Over time, older users and accounts can collect elevated privileges that aren’t used or needed.
+Conducting regular audits and re-certification campaigns helps to keep user privileges at correct levels.
+Over time, users and accounts can accumulate elevated privileges that are no longer used or necessary.
 A regular review keeps identity sprawl and privilege creep in check.